swiftlang/swift/docs/SIL/SIL.md

 pointer values must be converted to an address via `pointer_to_address` before typed access can occur.
 Whether the `pointer_to_address` is strict determines whether aliasing may occur.

+A pointer to a `Builtin.BridgeObject` cannot alias another type.
+Although a `Builtin.BridgeObject` may be cast to and from a class reference or a `Builtin.Word`, such casts are always value casts, not in-place address casts.

 Memory may be rebound to an unrelated type.
 Addresses to unrelated types may alias as long as typed access only occurs while memory is bound to